sendhilg/zendesk-search/README.md

         $ python -m venv zendesk_venv
         $ source ./zendesk_venv/Scripts/activate

-    To verify that the virtualenv is activated, run the below command and check that the package source is the vitualenv i.e 'zendek_venv':
+    To verify that the virtual environment is activated, run the below command and check that the source for pip (python package manager) is the vitual environment i.e 'zendek_venv':

         $ pip -V